 - The company must be willing and able to evaluate the student's performance using a

-survey distributed by the Business Excellence department at the end of the academic
+survey distributed by the college at the end of the academic term.

 - The internship cannot consist of door-to-door selling or pure cold calling.